Iconv: Implementations

 Most Linux distributions provide an implementation, either from the GNU Standard C Library (included since version 2.1, February 1999), or the more traditional GNU libiconv, for systems based on other Standard C Libraries.

 The iconv function on both is licensed as LGPL, so it is linkable with closed source applications.

 Unlike the libraries, the iconv utility is licensed under GPL in both implementations.

 The GNU libiconv implementation is portable, and can be used on various UNIX-like and non-UNIX systems.
 Version 0.3 dates from December 1999.

 The uconv utility from International Components for Unicode provides an iconv-compatible command-line syntax for transcoding.

-Most BSD systems use NetBSD's implementation, first appeared in December 2004.
+Most BSD systems use NetBSD's implementation, which first appeared in December 2004.

+The musl C library implements the iconv function with support for all encodings specified by the WHATWG Encoding Standard.

 Support

-Currently, over a hundred different character encodings are supported.
+Currently, over a hundred different character encodings are supported in the GNU variant.

 Ports

 Under Microsoft Windows, the iconv library and the utility is provided by GNU's libiconv found in Cygwin and GnuWin32 environments; there is also a "purely Win32" implementation called "win-iconv" that uses Windows' built-in routines for conversion.
 The iconv function is also available for many programming languages.

 The iconv command has also been ported to the IBM i operating system.